How To Start A Blog In 2026: A Step-By-Step Guide For Beginners

 PRO TIP: Always optimize your blog post images to the minimum size for your theme, and save them as smaller files using tools such as Pixlr.com (a very affordable online image editor) or TinyPNG.
 I save mine as JPGs, at 70% quality for small sizes that load fast.

-When you’re starting a blog, you also need to make sure it’s running well, to give your site visitors a great experience.
+When you’re starting a blog, you will need to make it run well to give your site visitors a great experience.

-A few useful plugins you may want to consider adding:
+A few highly recommended plugins you may want to consider adding at some point in the first few months of blogging:

-• UpDraft Plus – a free backup plugin that saves a copy of your site’s content in Google Drive or Dropbox
+• UpDraft Plus.
+The free backup plugin saves a copy of your site’s content in Google Drive or Dropbox.
+It’s a backup to the back-ups your hosting provider should be offering you.

-• WPCode plugin (previously called Insert Headers and Footers) to easily add HTML code to these two areas of your site without having to play around with the integral code files, accidentally causing major issues to your site.
+• WPCode.
+Previously called Insert Headers and Footers, this free plugin helps you easily add HTML code to these two areas of your site without having to play around with the integral core website code.
+Manually adding code to the website can result in major issues with your site.

 Most of these are free with upgrade options.
 In most cases, you can use the free version without issues.